 Spare solar PV manufacturing capacity could also facilitate faster uptake of low cost solar PV in emerging market and developing economies other than China.
 In the NZE Solar Case, more than 70 GW of additional solar PV is deployed each year to 2030 across Africa, Latin America and the Caribbean (LAC), Middle East and Southeast Asia.
 Even with modest amounts of curtailment, this would reduce both natural gas-fired and coal-fired power generation by about one-quarter in 2030 compared with the levels in the STEPS, cutting power sector CO2 emissions in 2030 by over 500 Mt, 30% of the total.
-The Middle East would also have the opportunity to cut both coal and natural gas use in power, while in LAC the additional solar PV would mostly reduce demand for natural gas-fired generation; in Africa and Southeast Asia, its biggest impact would be on coal-fired power (Figure 1.14).
+The Middle East would also have the opportunity to cut both coal and natural gas-fired generation; in Africa and Southeast Asia, its biggest impact would be on coal-fired power (Figure 1.14).

-Figure 1.14 ➤ Additional solar PV capacity additions in the NZE Solar Case and related impacts in selected regions relative to the STEPS, 2030
+Figure 1.14 Additional solar PV capacity additions in the NZE Solar Case and related impacts in selected regions relative to the STEPS, 2030